django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 The Django admin site was enabled, and whatever default users and passwords Nate had used, that's what I was using, too.

 So then it was crystal clear.
-My "friend" Luke Faraone must have decided to go to the admin site and change the poll to increase the lulz factor of the talk.
+My "friend" must have decided to go to the admin site and change the poll to increase the lulz factor of the talk.

 ---